Home » Workplace & Commercial » Fire Protection » Fire Protection Methods for Interior Timber

 Fire Protection Methods for Interior Timber

-If you have timber on your interior, it’s likely you’ll worry about safety.
+If you have interior timber, it’s likely you’ll worry about safety.
 If you’re in something like a commercial building, you’ll also have to think about fire safety.
 It can sound like a big job, but there are different ways you can protect your timber easily and for minimal expense.
-Try one of these three methods!
+Try one of these three fire-retardant coating methods!

 Fire-Protection-for-Wood-4